Subject Complement (with Examples)

-What Is a Subject Complement? (with Examples)A subject complement is a word or phrase which follows a linking verb (e.g., to be, to become, to appear, to feel, to look, to smell, to taste) and describes or identifies the subject.
-A subject complement is either an adjective, a noun, or a pronoun.
-For example (subject complements shaded):
+What Is a Subject Complement? (with Examples)A subject complement is a word or phrase that follows a linking verb and describes or identifies the subject.
+(Note: A linking verb is a verb used to link a subject to the new identity or description.
+Common examples are to be, to become, to appear, to feel, to look, to smell, and to taste.)

 - He will be fine.
 (The linking verb is will be (i.e., the verb to be).
 The subject complement describes the subject He.
 It is an adjective.)